 It was a very interesting, creepy and sombre experience.
 A sad reminder of man's inhumanity to man.

-"The Dead gave their Lives for Mankind"
+The statue says (in my clumsy translation) "The Dead gave their Lives for Mankind" |

 We walked the entire camp, and saw all the exhibits, some quite harrowing.
 In deference to all the people who lost their lives there, I won't publish photos in this post, as some are quite graphic.
 Those of you who are interested in this part of history, ask me about it, and I'll be happy to share what we experienced with you.